 This includes the introduction of multi-cellular organisms (the sponge may have been first).
 This also includes the first animals.

 The second largest mass extinction in Earth's history occurs.
 Approximately two-thirds of all species perish.
 Unlike the other four large extinctions, this one may have been caused by a gamma ray burst from an exploding supernova within 10,000 light years of Earth.
 In this explanation, the gamma ray burst destroyed Earth's ozone layer, which allowed intense (50x normal) ultraviolet radiation from our Sun to reach the surface.
+Another explanation (which seems to be more mainstream) is that glaciation caused by Gondwanaland moving over the North Pole (or South Pole, depending on who is telling the story).

 A meteorite slams into the Earth.
 The resulting changes to the planet and the environment kill 90% of all life at the time, the largest mass extinction in Earth history.